SEA-ME/SEA-ME-warm-up/Modules/Module00.md

 </aside>

 ## Evaluation Form
-> Create your own Google Form using this Template [Evaluation Form Module00](https://docs.google.com/forms/d/1Yc6eB2DGJJ6QSombdn-WjkZEr3SFGwItgcAcp31EoyA/edit) and provide the link to your form in your own [SEA:ME Students](https://github.com/SEA-ME/SEA-ME-Students) profile.
-You need to collect 2 feedbacks from 2 peers from other than your own team.
+> Fill in this [Evaluation Form Module00](https://docs.google.com/forms/d/1Yc6eB2DGJJ6QSombdn-WjkZEr3SFGwItgcAcp31EoyA/edit). **You need to collect 2 feedbacks from 2 peers from other than your own team**.